rcastley/monitoring_pihole/README.md

 ## Step 2: Install and Configure OpenTelemetry to Scrape Metrics

-To scrape the metrics collected by the Pi-hole Exporter, we'll use OpenTelemetry.
-My PiHole is currently running RaspianOS 32bit (Debian 10), so the `armv7` version of OpenTelemetry is required [https://github.com/open-telemetry/opentelemetry-collector-releases/releases/download/v0.85.0/otelcol_0.85.0_linux_armv7.deb](https://github.com/open-telemetry/opentelemetry-collector-releases/releases/download/v0.85.0/otelcol_0.85.0_linux_armv7.deb).
+To scrape the metrics collected by the Pi-hole Exporter, we'll the OpenTelemetry collector.
+My Pi-hole is currently running RaspianOS 32bit (Debian 10), so the `armv7` version of OpenTelemetry is required [https://github.com/open-telemetry/opentelemetry-collector-releases/releases/download/v0.85.0/otelcol_0.85.0_linux_armv7.deb](https://github.com/open-telemetry/opentelemetry-collector-releases/releases/download/v0.85.0/otelcol_0.85.0_linux_armv7.deb).
 Ensure you download and install the correct version for your operating system.

 1. Install OpenTelemetry